 The building itself contains a common lounge space for TV, playing games, and sharing community meals.
 There is a computer lab where youth complete their school work and search for a job.
 There is a basketball half court, outdoor courtyard, and community garden behind the building where residents can grow fresh food.
 The staff offices are on-site to provide case management and supervision.

-Our Sanctuary Drop-In center in York serves the at-risk youth of the region with vital services that include: basic needs (food, clothing, and showers), educational and vocational services, outreach, and case management.
+Our Sanctuary Program in York serves the at-risk youth of the region with vital services that include: basic needs (shelter, food, clothing, and showers), educational and vocational services, outreach, and case management.

 Staff can refer youth to additional local resources such as physical and mental health services, drug and alcohol counseling, and legal services.
+The program includes 10 shelter beds for youth 21 and under.
 The Drop-In Center and Outreach team are available Monday, Wednesday, Friday from 12 PM to 8 PM and Tuesday and Thursday from 8 AM to 4 PM.